anonyco/SPromiseMeSpeedJS/README.md

 # SPromiseMeSpeed
-PromiseMeSpeed is currently the fastest [ES6 Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) javascript library and polyfill, *promising* a speedy implementation that are ~1-59x faster than Chrome's native promises and ~2-548x faster than Bluebird's promises (five hundread and fourty eight is not a typo).
-The purpose of PromiseMeSpeed is to provide a speedy alternative to ES6 promises until browsers implement faster native promises.
+SPromiseMeSpeed is currently the fastest [ES6 Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) javascript library and polyfill, *promising* a speedy implementation that are ~1-59x faster than Chrome's native promises and ~2-548x faster than Bluebird's promises (five hundread and fourty eight is not a typo).
+The purpose of SPromiseMeSpeed is to provide a speedy alternative to ES6 promises until browsers implement faster native promises.
 If all you need is a way to defer the stack level so you don't get the dreaded "Maximum Stack Call Exceeded" error, then consider using my other library, [DeferStackJS](https://github.com/anonyco/DeferStackJS/), for slightly better performance and page load speed.

 # Quick Start

-To use, simply drop the following snippet of HTML code into your `<head>` before all of the scripts that use PromiseMeSpeed.
+To use, simply drop the following snippet of HTML code into your `<head>` before all of the scripts that use SPromiseMeSpeed.
 ```HTML
 <script src="https://dl.dropboxusercontent.com/s/llt6sv7y2yurn2v/SPromiseMeSpeedDEBUG.min.js?dl=0"></script>
 ```